 - Inmate programs and activities

 To get this information, you will have to do a search for their driving history.

 Have you ever tried to search for someone’s criminal records?
 Was it a difficult process?
-Dis you do your search online or did you have to call the courthouse? was the information you recieved correct?
+Did you do your search online or did you have to call the courthouse?
+Was the information you received correct?
 There are lots of reasons that people search for criminal backgrounds and records, and your feedback might help other people that are in the same situation.